stryker-mutator/stryker-js/CONTRIBUTING.md

 ## Tools

-As Stryker uses the Abstract Syntax Tree (AST) to create mutations, you recommend you to use [ASTExplorer](https://astexplorer.net/) to get familiar with the concepts involved.
+As Stryker uses the Abstract Syntax Tree (AST) to create mutations, we recommend you to use [ASTExplorer](https://astexplorer.net/) to get familiar with the concepts involved.

 # Bug triage